pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 {% include './examples/state/vsphere.yml' %}
 ```

-### Valid opsman.yml
+### Ops Manager VM Configuration

-`opsman.yml` is the configuration file required by the `p-automator` tool that exists in the
+`opsman.yml` is the configuration file for `p-automator`,
-Platform Automation Docker image. `p-automator` is an abstraction that calls out to specific
-IaaS CLIs in order to create/update/delete a VM.
-The optional and required fields detail configurations
+which calls out to specific IaaS CLIs in order to create/update/delete a VM.
-and interfaces for the VM creation and deletion processes supported by the Platform Automation team.

-When creating a valid `opsman.yml`, the fields required differ based on your IaaS.
+The properties contained in `opsman.yml` differ based on your IaaS:
-Each field is commented if we believe more info is required:

 ``` yaml tab="AWS"
 {% include './examples/opsman-config/aws.yml' %}